 Matthew Halikias is working on his Ph.D. in history at St. John’s University.
 His dissertation is primarily focused on the transnational relationship between political parties in Italy and political organizations in the United States during the period of the Cold War.
 He is currently working under the advisement of Dr. Mauricio Borrero.
 Matthew earned his M.A. in history from George Mason University and his B.A. in both History and Political Science from Rutgers University.

-John Ronzino is currently a Ph.D candidate in history at St. John’s University.
+John Ronzino is currently a Ph.D student in history at St. John’s University.
 His research interests have focused on nationalism, educational history of New York, and Malcolm X’s role in the Civil Rights movement.
 Dr. Lara Vapnek is his advisor.
 John has also been a teacher for the NYC Department of Education since 1999.
 He has taught his entire career at Flushing High School.
 Over the past sixteen school-years John has taught both levels of Global History, AP World History I & II, U.S. History, and Economics.

 Gengwu Wang is a graduate student in Department of History at St. John’s University.
 He earned his bachelor degree of History in Museology from Sichuan University in China in 2013.
 With honor, he was one of a few selected students in an exchange program to transfer to the University of Washington in my junior year, where he received extensive academic and experimental training, and also started my study on Chinese American history at the same year.
 In the same year, he worked at the Wing Luke Asian Museum cataloging 342 letters received by a Chinese American family in Seattle from 1912 through 1938.
 After graduation, he worked as an accounting audit, however, to continue the research on Chinese American History had been lurking in his mind.
 Thus, in 2015, he returned to the States and continued his study at St. John’s University.
 He has taken courses on historical method, historiography, US history and the Atlantic World, and finished a literature review of Chinese American history.
 Recently, he has received and accepted the PhD offer from University of Minnesota and will start his PhD process in the fall 2017.